Karkloof Safari Spa Reviews & Information

 Use the drop down below to find out more information about Karkloof Safari Spa.

-The exclusive Karkloof Safari Spa is beautifully surrounded by towering cliffs only 24 kilometers from Pietermaritzburg, in KwaZulu Natal's magnificent Midlands, South Africa.
-The luxurious Karkloof Safari Spa Boutique Hotel provides luxury and personalized service.
+The exclusive Karkloof Safari Spa is beautifully surrounded by towering cliffs only 24 kilometres from Pietermaritzburg, in KwaZulu Natal's magnificent Midlands, South Africa.
+The luxurious Karkloof Safari Spa Boutique Hotel provides luxury and personalised service.
 The Karkloof Health & Beauty Spa is a rejuvenating retreat blending signature treatments with a uniquely African sensibility.

-The sixteen separate and individually decorated Villas each feature their hiding place amongst the verdant trees.
+The sixteen separate and individually decorated Villas each feature their hiding place amongst the green trees.
 Four of the Villas are interconnected which is suitable for families and small groups.

-Guests are invited to relax and get comfortable in the luxury where under floor heating takes the coolness of the night, sunsets rival satellite television and chattering birds outdo internet connectivity.
+Guests are invited to relax and get comfortable in the luxury where underfloor heating takes the coolness of the night; sunsets rival satellite television and chattering birds outdo internet connectivity.
 The following amenities are available to guests: a well-stocked bar fridge, air-conditioning, heated towel rails, laundry service, bath with a view, work area and large private viewing deck.
-Streams trickle gently around the villas at the Karkloof Boutique Hotel while linked wooden walkways connect the individual Villa's to the Health & Beauty Spa, the Main Lodge and the dining area.
+Streams trickle gently around the villas at the Karkloof Boutique Hotel while linked wooden walkways connect the private Villa's to the Health & Beauty Spa, the Main Lodge and the dining area.

 Facilities and Services